Hoyasumii/bee-movie/README.md

 Why does his life have less value than yours?

 Why does his life have any less value than mine?
-Is
+Is t